North Texas plays Tulane in AAC Tournament - WTOP News

 Fort Worth, Texas; Thursday, 7 p.m.
 EDT

-The Mean Green are 10-8 against AAC opponents and 7-5 in non-conference play.
-North Texas has a 2-6 record in games decided by less than 4 points.
+The Mean Green’s record in AAC play is 10-8, and their record is 7-5 against non-conference opponents.
+North Texas averages 68.6 points and has outscored opponents by 6.2 points per game.

-The Green Wave’s record in AAC games is 5-13.
-Tulane scores 82.3 points and has outscored opponents by 2.3 points per game.
+The Green Wave are 5-13 against AAC opponents.
+Tulane is 2-4 in games decided by less than 4 points.

-TOP PERFORMERS: Jason Edwards is shooting 43.3% and averaging 19.2 points for the Mean Green.
-John Buggs III is averaging 2.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: C.J.
+Noland is averaging 9.9 points for the Mean Green.
+Jason Edwards is averaging 22.2 points over the last 10 games.

-Jaylen Forbes is shooting 35.5% from beyond the arc with 2.6 made 3-pointers per game for the Green Wave, while averaging 14.2 points and 1.5 steals.
-Kevin Cross is averaging 18.2 points, 6.4 rebounds and 4.7 assists over the last 10 games.
+Kevin Cross is averaging 17.8 points, 7.2 rebounds and 4.6 assists for the Green Wave.
+Sion James is averaging 13.0 points over the last 10 games.

 LAST 10 GAMES: Mean Green: 5-5, averaging 70.2 points, 31.2 rebounds, 11.1 assists, 7.2 steals and 2.9 blocks per game while shooting 44.5% from the field.
 Their opponents have averaged 66.7 points per game.